kelseyhightower/nocode/README.md

 ## Getting Started

-Start by not writing any code.
+Start by writing any code.

 ```
+System.out.println("Hello, World!");
 ```

 This is just an example application, but imagine it doing anything you want.
 Adding new features is easy too: